-Installing the TouchPad Driver for Windows XP (Cont')
+Installing the TouchPad Driver (Cont.)

 (5) Installation has finished.
 Select No and click Finish so that you can install other items and restart later.

 (6) After you restart, you will see a "splash" screen that will give you easy access to "Synaptics TouchPad Help" by clicking on the "Tell me more..." button.
 Deselect the Show... to disable this from showing on every Windows startup.